remix-run/remix/docs/tutorial/2-defining-routes.md

 export function meta() {
   return {
     title: "Public Gists",
-    description: "View the latest gists from the public", };
+    description: "View the latest gists from the public" };
 }